Jake Bezzant: Early life

+Bezzant played cricket for the Furnace Old Boys Cricket Club, Hamilton, Iikely, MCC, and Yorkshire Gentleman.
+He recorded his first century in Furnace Old Boys' victory over Lonestar Hamilton Boys' High School in the first round of Hamilton club cricket's Eddy Marr Bowl competition.
+He also played for Northern Districts Maori, the first Maori domestic representative cricket team in New Zealand cricketing history.

+Professional career

 Parking Sense

+Bezzant was named Chief Executive Officer of Parking Sense USA in 2016.
+He was initially identified by then CEO Paul Collins to work for the parking operator while still at University.
+Under his leadership, Parking Sense USA won a contract with Los Angeles County Metropolitan Transportation Authority (LA Metro) to supply parking guidance for over 21,000 parking spaces across Los Angeles.

 Bezzant stated that he was co-founder of the company Parking Sense and told a magazine that the company “grew from the lounge of my university flat”, but company records for its incorporation do not list him as a founding director or shareholder, and Paul Collins, another person associated with the company, said that Bezzant joined the company six months after it was founded and was not involved while he was at university.

 A BusinessDesk article said that Bezzant had to leave his job as CEO at Parking Sense "after disagreements over multi-million dollar contracts and 'fantasy' projects, including a Texas development now mired in bankruptcy and fraud allegations".
 Bezzant was not involved in the fraud claims.
 Parking Sense did confirm Bezzant was removed as CEO due to the disagreements.

 An article in The Spinoff commenting on the BusinessDesk report said, "There's a lot of he said, he said about whether or not Bezzant has been entirely accurate.
 National Party president Peter Goodfellow said the party "accepts Jake's position about his time at Parking Sense."

-Other business interests
+Invisible Urban Charging

-As of 2020, Bezzant was a 42% shareholder of Invisible Urban Charging, an electric vehicle charging-as-a-service company, which raised money in 2021 using PledgeMe.
+In 2019, Bezzant co-founded Invisible Urban Charging (IUC), an electric vehicle “charging as a service” solutions provider for commercial real estate locations, with Nigel Broomhall.
+As of 2020, Bezzant was a 42% shareholder of IUC, which raised money in 2021 using PledgeMe.

+In 2024, IUC formed a strategic agreement with CBRE Group, Inc. to deploy one million EV chargers in the next five years, with IUC as its preferred partner for large asset-class properties, including public lots, shopping centers, large offices, and hospitality sites.
+That same year, IUC entered into a partnership with Icon Parking to deploy 5,000 chargers at Icon lots throughout New York City.